 Two Sir Edward ‘Weary’ Dunlop Asialink Fellowships are available each year for leaders from the not-for-profit sector.

 This is a unique opportunity for two outstanding individuals to attend the exclusive Asialink Leaders Program, a transformational experience for leaders from business, government and not-for-profit sectors.
-The Fellowship covers the full Program fee to the value of $10,000 which includes all costs relating to the scheduled program, but excludes travel and accommodation related to program attendance.
-Please note: the 2021 Asialink Leaders Program will be a hybrid virtual and in-person event, with the majority of the program taking place face-to-face in state-based cohorts.
+The Fellowship covers the full Program fee to the value of $10,750 which includes all costs relating to the scheduled program, but excludes travel, accommodation and incidentals related to program attendance.
+Please note: the 2022 Asialink Leaders Program will be delivered in a hybrid format consisting of in-person and virtual modules.

 It provides an unparallel professional development opportunity, allowing the recipients them to grow their Asia capabilities, expand their network and positively impact their sector’s engagement with Asia.